omc/websolr-guides/Heroku-Add-on.md

 ## Using a Different Solr Client

-There are other Ruby clients, including the venerable acts_as_solr.
+There are other Ruby clients, including the venerable *acts_as_solr*.
 If you are already using one of these clients and are not interested in switching your application to Sunspot, here are a few pointers for using Websolr in production.

-Your index’s URL is set in the WEBSOLR_URL environment variable.
-If your Solr client can be configured at runtime, we recommend creating a Rails initializer at config/initializer/websolr.rb in which you instruct your client to connect to ENV['WEBSOLR_URL'] when present.
+Your index’s URL is set in the *WEBSOLR_URL* environment variable.
+If your Solr client can be configured at runtime, we recommend creating a Rails initializer at *config/initializer/websolr.rb* in which you instruct your client to connect to *ENV['WEBSOLR_URL']* when present.

-Alternatively, you may run heroku config --long from your application’s directory to view the value for WEBSOLR_URL and update the relevant configuration file for your particular Solr client.
+Alternatively, you may run *heroku config --long* from your application’s directory to view the value for *WEBSOLR_URL* and update the relevant configuration file for your particular Solr client.

 ## Configuring your index

-When your index is first created, it will be automatically configured using the schema.xml for the latest version of Sunspot, which is a very flexible schema that can cover a lot of uses.
+When your index is first created, it will be automatically configured using the *schema.xml* for the latest version of Sunspot, which is a very flexible schema that can cover a lot of uses.

-Websolr provides a control panel at http://websolr.com/ where you may make changes to your index, such as adding or removing different Solr features, selecting a different Solr client, providing your own schema.xml and so on.
+Websolr provides a control panel at http://websolr.com/ where you may make changes to your index, such as adding or removing different Solr features, selecting a different Solr client, providing your own *schema.xml* and so on.

-You may log in to the Websolr control panel at http://websolr.com/ using your account’s Websolr username and password, which you may find by running heroku config --long from your application’s directory.
+You may log in to the Websolr control panel at http://websolr.com/ using your account’s Websolr username and password, which you may find by running *heroku config --long* from your application’s directory.

 ## Questions?